 The movement toward mDLs has not yet gained wide traction within the states, however.
 A big reason is that such IDs must be interoperable-that is, recognized around the United States and abroad, as physical licenses are.
 That requires the creation of standards.
 Standards-making efforts for mDLs have been underway at both the national and international level and are nearing completion.
-Internationally, the International Organization for Standardization (ISO) is creating DHS can dictate the implementation of any mDL that is to be recognized by the federal government a standard for mDLs, and within the United States, AAMVA is working to help state DMVs implement mDLs that are compliant with ISO's standard.
+Internationally, the International Organization for Standardization (ISO) is creating a standard for mDLs, and within the United States, AAMVA is working to help state DMVs implement mDLs that are compliant with ISO's standard.
 Meanwhile, Google and Apple, the duopoly that makes the operating systems for nearly all smartphones, are working to make those operating systems function well with an mDL system.